oopsmonk/documentation/chronicle/1.1/overview.md

 ## Next steps

-[Run the CLI permanode service](tutorials/install-chronicle.md) to start storing your own transactions.
+[Run the permanode service](tutorials/run-a-permanode.md) to start storing your own transactions.